* MSCI Asia ex-Japan sinks 1.9 pct

 By Andrew Galbraith

-Equity markets, which have been largely expecting the two sides to reach a trade agreement soon, fell sharply as further talks to end their bruising trade war were thrown into doubt.
+Equity markets, which have been largely expecting the two sides to reach a trade accord soon, fell sharply as further talks to end their bruising trade war were thrown into doubt.

-Chinese shares plunged more than 6 percent, while U.S. stock market futures fell 1.6 percent.
+Chinese shares plunged more than 6 percent at one point, while U.S. stock market futures fell close to 2 percent.
 Oil prices sank and the Chinese yuan weakened sharply.

 Trump sharply escalated tensions between the world's two largest economies with tweeted comments on Sunday that trade talks with China were proceeding "too slowly", and that he would raise tariffs on $200 billion of Chinese goods to 25 percent on Friday from 10 percent.